arrase/ai-shell-assistant/README.md

 # AI Shell Assistant

-This project provides an AI-powered shell assistant that can execute shell commands and assist with software development tasks.
+This project provides an AI-powered shell assistant capable of executing shell commands and assisting with software development tasks.
 It uses a conversational agent built with the `langgraph` and `langchain_google_vertexai` libraries.

 ## Features

 - Interactive chat interface.
 - Executes shell commands using a toolset.
 - Configurable language model with adjustable temperature and retries.
-- Rich text output using `rich` for better readability.
+- Enhanced text output using `rich` for improved readability.

 ## Shortcuts

 ### How Shortcuts Work

 Shortcuts allow users to define custom commands that the AI Shell Assistant can execute.
-These shortcuts are configured in a YAML file located in the `config/shortcuts` directory.
-Each shortcut consists of a yaml file with the name of the shortcut and a corresponding message that specifies the behavior of the agent.
+These shortcuts are configured in YAML files located in the `config/shortcuts` directory.
+Each shortcut consists of a YAML file with the name of the shortcut and a corresponding message that specifies the assistant's behavior.

 #### Creating Your Own Shortcuts